Skip to main content

 RolePurpose

-x_a46gh_squidx.restAllows API access
+x_a46gh_squidx.restRequired for any API access

-x_a46gh_squidx.defaultAccessAllows access to predefined configurations
+x_a46gh_squidx.defaultAccessGrants access to all predefined configurations

 Configure Your HTTP Client